Protection Warrior Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 Using Shield Block Icon Shield Block is fairly straightforward.
 If you are taking blockable damage, you should be using Shield Block to reduce it.
 There are a few things to look out for in regards to getting the maximum out of your Shield Block Icon Shield Block usage:

 • For further benefit, you can time Shield Block Icon Shield Block with the enemy's melee swings.
 Most enemies have a swing timer between 1.5 and 2 seconds.
 If you cast Shield Block right after a melee, you essentially just lost 2 seconds of effective uptime.
-Sometimes, it can be difficult to tell when an enemy is actually melee attacking you, so this point is not super important, but can be beneficial if done properly.
+Sometimes, it can be difficult to tell when an enemy is actually melee attacking you, so this point is not super important, but it can be beneficial if done properly.

 • Also, be aware of the enemy's spell casts/channels.
 If the boss is about to spend 5 seconds casting a spell, you should delay Shield Block Icon Shield Block accordingly.